 - LexisNexis Academic: It focuses on researching legal and news-related subjects, including reports, legal publications, and court cases.

 Opt for Digital Libraries and Databases

-If you’ve found the perfect journal article but can’t get access, try emailing the professor and asking for a PDF — some professors will be quite happy to email access to you instead.
+If you’ve found the perfect journal article but can’t get access, try emailing the professor who wrote it and ask for a PDF — most academics will be quite happy to provide you access to their work. 📧

-Check the Bibliography of Your Sources
+Don’t Forget the Bibliography of Your Sources

 Look Beyond Journals and Books